Learn More !

 Accessibility is not a separate feature for one group.
 It is a social and design value that asks whether a space can welcome different bodies, senses, rhythms, and ways of making meaning.
 In this project, A11y became a way to show how a gallery can embrace every individual’s color.

-What do I mean Accessibility?
+What Do I Mean by Accessibility?

 Supporting BLV Visitors’ Autonomy Across Content, Space, and Participation